cvn-git/libsvmintel/README.md

 # libsvmintel
-LIBSVM fork for Intel SIMD
+LIBSVM fork for Intel SIMD.

+See also the original [README](README) of LIBSVM

 ## Requirements
 ### Linux environment